 Tea stains are known to be one of those more stubborn types to remove.
 Some teas have a strong pigmentation that can be hard to remove if spilled on the carpet.
 Carpet can quickly absorb liquids and its coloring.
 Both new and old stains can be removed.
 However, they often require different strategies.
-Heart of Texas Chem-Dry LLC will share how to remove both new and old tea stains from your carpets.
+Heart of Texas Chem-Dry will share how to remove both new and old tea stains from your carpets.

 Universal Carpet Stain Remover Rules

 When removing stains from carpet there are the same basic rules that will always apply and it doesn’t matter what falls on the carpets.
 The first rule is to clean the stain quickly.
 The faster you react to the stain, the better your chances are of getting the stain out.
 When cleaning a stain, always use a white cloth.
 Some of the techniques used to clean stains can cause colored cloth to bleed and add to the stain.
 When cleaning the stain make sure to use white cloths.
 When you begin cleaning the stain you will want to start on the outside of the stain first, using a blotting motion.
 You blot and start from the outside work and then inward to prevent spreading the stain and making it bigger.
 Never scrub at the stain as it will damage the pile and spread the stain.
 Next, avoid using heat, especially hot water.
 The heat can strengthen the stain’s substance, especially those in teas.
 Lastly, before using any cleaner, either store bought or handmade, test it on a discrete area of the carpet first.
 Some cleaning agents can actually cause discoloration of the carpet.